LowerShotower/novation-launchkey-49-working-leds-custom/README.md

 NEW_UPDATE__09_02_18: Send section was implemented.
 Is switched on/off by pressing fader_button_2.
 Also some constant colours were replaced.
 Getting the color of tracks was implemented.
 It is  switched on/off by pressing fader_button_3
-TODO: aвjust the match of colors in Bitwig and script
+TODO: adjust the match of colors in Bitwig and script